 Before you book an appointment with a GP please consider whether an appointment with a practice nurse might be appropriate.
 They can help you with a wide range of medical problems.
-We also have a growing team of additional staff including Pharmacists, Physios and Social Prescribers who may be best placed to help you.
+We also have a growing team of additional staff including Advanced Nurse Practitioners, Pharmacists, First Contact Physios and Social Prescribers who may be best placed to help you.

 Our receptionists can help direct you to the best person for you to see if you share some information about your condition with them.

 Advanced Nurse Practitioners

 The Advanced Nurse Practitioners are Nurses who have undertaken extra training in clinical assessment, including history taking and physical examinations so they can safely manage patients presenting with a wide range of undiagnosed conditions.

 The first contact physios, sometimes known as musculoskeletal practitioners are experienced physiotherapists that have advanced skills to enable them to diagnose and recommend appropriate management of musculoskeletal conditions.